 - Where can you get a luxury watch for the best price?

 Although Omega started in Switzerland back in 1848, the brand wasn’t well known in the United States until 1932, when it became the official timekeeper for the Los Angeles Olympics.
-Then, in 1962, astronaut Wally Schirra wore a Speedmaster on his Mercury mission, setting a precedent that would lead to Buzz Aldrin wearing an Omega on 1969 lunar landing.
-Today, collectors seek out models like the Seamaster, Constellation, and Chronostop—particularly from the 1940s through 1960s.
+Then, in 1962, astronaut Wally Schirra wore a Speedmaster on his Mercury mission.
+This set a precedent that would lead to Buzz Aldrin wearing an Omega on 1969 lunar landing.
+Today, collectors seek out models like the Seamaster, Constellation, and Chronostop, particularly from the 1940s through 1960s.

 Do as the serious watch collectors do: finance your next watch by selling the watches that you no longer need or want to the watch experts at WP Diamonds.

 Created in 2012 as a 21st-century alternative to pawnbrokers and auction houses, WP Diamonds can complete the buying and selling process in as little as 24 hours.
-Our watch experts will buy your luxury watches and jewelry outright in a process that has no hidden fees and no seller’s commissions.
-Find out what your watch will earn by clicking on the button below—and you’ll discover why we pride ourselves on our superb customer service and excellent customer reviews.
+Our watch experts will buy your luxury watches and jewelry outright in a process with no hidden fees or commissions deducted.

-On our partner site, Gemma by WP Diamonds, you can shop a selection of pre-owned watches from Rolex, Patek Philippe, Omega, Vacheron Constantin, and Audemars Piguet at up to 80 percent off retail, and discover incredible buys ranging from a Rolex Submariner 116610LV to a Patek Philippe ladies’ white-gold-and-diamond Twenty-4 —all authenticated and warrantied by our team of luxury watch experts.
+On our partner site, Gemma by WP Diamonds, you can shop a selection of pre-owned watches from Rolex, Patek Philippe, Omega, Vacheron Constantin, and Audemars Piguet at up to 80% off retail.
+Discover incredible buys ranging from a Rolex Submariner 116610LV to a Patek Philippe ladies’ white gold and diamond Twenty-4, all authenticated and warrantied by our team of luxury watch experts.